• Home

 Counters

-Traditionally, tamarind seeds, cowrie shells, beads, or small stones are used as counters.
+Players commonly use tamarind seeds, cowrie shells, beads, or small stones as counters.
+A common setup uses

 Players

-2 players sit opposite each other, each owning the seven pits on their side of the board.
+Two players sit opposite each other and manage the seven pits on their own side.

 The Play

-The aim of Pallanguli is to collect as many counters as possible by the end of the game through strategic sowing and capturing.
+The aim of Pallanguli is to capture as many counters as possible through intelligent sowing and timely capture.

 Starting the Game